 You can buy any Arabic-talking doll (without music) for your child (and it would be a bonus if a doll teaches Islamic manners and principles (in Arabic).

 My daughter is obsessed with her “baby” Amina.
-We take her along everywhere we go and there’s unconscious da’wah going on amidst the crowd (as we live in the Middle East where there’s majority of Arabic speaking people), as her doll recites the Qur’an and teaches Tawheed etc.
+We take her along everywhere we go and there’s unconscious da’wah going on amidst the crowd (as we live in the Middle East where there’s majority of Arabic speaking people), as her doll recites the Qur’an and teaches Tawheed etc. We have hidden her eyes by hot-gluing felt “sunglasses” on her because she was constantly roaming in the home and kids would bring her in front of us so she could pray too so this seemed like the best option.

 If you know Arabic yourself, then you can use puppets or turn your child’s favorite plush toy into a puppet that talks in Arabic.